sem CLI Reference#

 If there is a syntactical error in the new file, the sem

-reply will tell you
+reply will give you

 more information about the error but any changes you made to the notification